 UPDATE January 2021: The Ontario budget was delivered on November 5th and contained a major advocacy win for the FDBIA and allied business groups.
 In 2021, the Ontario Business Education Tax Rate for Toronto commercial property will be reduced to 0.88% from the current 0.98%.
 This reduction will result in the provincial portion of the property tax bill for Toronto commercial class seeing a $117M reduction.

 Background: In 1998, Ontario took over school boards’ authority to set property tax rates, thereby disconnecting school funding from property tax revenue.
 Residential rates were immediately equalized across the province and an advisory panel recommended moving quickly to equalize business education tax rates as well.
-It is now 19 years later and Ontario has failed to adopt this recommendation to provide tax fairness to businesses across the province.
+It is now 20 years later and Ontario has failed to adopt this recommendation to provide tax fairness to businesses across the province.

-- Toronto commercial property worth $5 million pays $15,500 more annually in Business Education Tax than it would if it were in Halton Region – a 36% premium for no added benefit or service.
+- A Toronto commercial property worth $10m pays $26,000 more annually than it would in Halton Region – a 31% premium for no added benefit or service.

-OUR POSITION IN 2017 ONTARIO BUDGET SUBMISSION:
+OUR POSITION IN 2018 ONTARIO BUDGET SUBMISSION:

-Updated January 31, 2017
+Updated January 5, 2021